Note: This page refers to a past version of the course. You can also consult the current course web page.

 If you wish to move to a different tutorial group, please ask the ITO through their online contact form.

-Coursework: Exercise sheets for each tutorial are available from Tuesday of the preceding week.
-You should complete these during the week, and bring your solutions to the tutorial for discussion; if your work is online, bring a printout.
+Exercises: Each tutorial has an associated sheet of exercises.
+You should complete these during the week, and bring your solutions to the tutorial for discussion.

-There is also a more substantial written assignment based on previous exam questions, which will be marked by your course tutor.
-To see an example, you can download last year's assignment and some notes for students explaining the solutions.
+Coursework: As well as the weekly tutorial exercises there is a more substantial written assignment based on previous exam questions, which will be marked by your course tutor.

 Feedback Every week your course tutor will give verbal feedback on your work as part of the group meeting; you will also have the opportunity to discuss any difficulties with others in the tutorial.